GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 ## The CLIFFS solver

 This solver was developed by Elena Tolkova and is provided [this git repository](https://github.com/Delta-function/cliffs-src).
 It is similar the well-known MOST solver but uses a different wetting and drying technique.
 CLIFFS solves the nonlinear shallow water equations, but without any eddy-viscosity or Coriolis terms.
+SWALS adds support for dispersion using the same methods as the finite-volume schemes.

 $$ \frac{\partial \eta}{\partial t} + \nabla \cdot \mathbf{q} = 0 $$